Tom32i/portfolio-old/src/Resources/data/article/serialization.md

 ### Your domain logic lies into the normalizer

-The Serializer component is shiped with several encoders (notably _JSON_ and _XML_ encoders) but you could write quick easily an encoder for any format you need: _CSV_, _XML_,...
+The Serializer component is shipped with several encoders (notably _JSON_ and _XML_ encoders) but you could write quite easily an encoder for any format you need: _CSV_, _XML_,...

 But the heart of the problem of serialization is to transform your object into array (a.k.a the normalization), that's what you do in JMS when you write annotations to tell which property should be included and how.

 _That's where the value is, so that's where you want to put your time and efforts._

 > Need to serialize a specific object in a specific way?
-Declare a normalizer that support this single model!
+Declare a normalizer that supports this single model!

-To write a custom normalizer, you need to implements `NormalizerInterface`, which describes two methods:
+To write a custom normalizer, you need to implement `NormalizerInterface`, which describes two methods:

-- __supportsNormalization__: Answer the question "Can you normalize that object?".
+- __supportsNormalization__: Answers the question "Can you normalize that object?".
-- __normalize__: Do the transformation from object into array.
+- __normalize__: Does the transformation from object into array.

 Here's an example: